bachvietdo01/bachvietdo01.github.io/_posts/2025-05-31-intro-to-flow-matching-models.md

 image: mountains.jpg
 ---

-**Flow Matching** is a powerful class of generative models behind systems like [Stable Diffusion 3](https://stability.ai/news/stable-diffusion-3) and [Metagen](https://ai.meta.com/research/publications/flow-matching-guide-and-code/), capable of generating highly realistic images and videos.
+**Flow Matching** (Lipman et al., 2023) is a powerful class of generative models behind systems like [Stable Diffusion 3](https://stability.ai/news/stable-diffusion-3) and [Metagen](https://ai.meta.com/research/publications/flow-matching-guide-and-code/), capable of generating highly realistic images and videos.
 This gentle introduction covers the core ideas behind Flow Matching and walks through a complete example of using Flow Matching models to sample from an 11-component multivariate Gaussian mixture, starting from an initial standard Gaussian distribution.
 For those interested in practical applications, stay tuned for upcoming posts where we’ll use these same techniques to build a Flow Matching generative model for sampling MNIST images.

 ## It's all about the vector field